22 Home Depot Coupon and Money-Saving Shopping Secrets

 12. Moving?
 Save 10-20% on Penske rental trucks.

-Whenever you book your One-Way reservation online with Penske, you’ll save an additional 10% off.
-For instance, I was able to rent a 16-foot truck for 24-hour use within my local city with free unlimited mileage for only $134.10 (reg. $149) after discounts.
-Even better, add your AAA member discount or military discount and you can save up to a total of 20% on your one-way truck rental.
+Whenever you book your One-Way reservation online with Penske, you’ll save an additional 10% off and get free, unlimited miles on one-way truck rental reservations.
+Even better, add your AAA member discount or military discount and you can save 12% off all one-way and local truck rentals!

 13. Rent tools for odd projects before buying.